neverland23/NovaPay/DEPLOYMENT_GUIDE.md

-# Vercel Deployment Guide for NovaPay
+# Vercel Deployment Guide for NovaPays

-This guide will walk you through setting up automated deployments to Vercel using GitHub Actions for your NovaPay project.
+This guide will walk you through setting up automated deployments to Vercel using GitHub Actions for your NovaPays project.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)